Murder of Emani Moss: Starvation and murder

 In the early evening of October 24, Emani suffered what Eman believed was a seizure.
 Eman testified that when he came home, Moss told him something was wrong with Emani.
 He then went into the bathroom and found his daughter in the bathtub shaking.
 Emani was unresponsive, and her eyes were rolling back and forth.
 Eman moved Emani to her bed, where she stayed for the next couple of days.
 Eman visited her during this time and tried to feed her but was unsuccessful.
 Emani died on October 28, 2013.
 By the time Emani died, she was severely underweight, with Dr. Staffenberg describing her as "more or less skin and bones."
 She weighed 32 lb, the weight of the average three-year-old.
 Additionally, her organs were found at autopsy to be very small.

 On October 28, Moss called Eman at work to tell him that Emani was dead.
 Eman testified at trial that when he came home from work, the family seemed normal, with the children playing and Moss watching TV.
 He found his daughter lying on a blanket on her bedroom floor.
-He told his wife they should call the police though she insisted they couldn't because she would lose her children.
+He told his wife that they should call the police though she insisted they could not do so because she would lose her children.
 Moss told Eman they needed to hide Emani's body and "be on our criminal mind."
 Eman wrapped Emani's body with blankets and moved her to the computer room.
 The couple kept Emani's body in their apartment for several days, and their lives largely went back to normal.
 Eman testified at trial that he would go to work and spend time at home with Emani's body grieving.